Stat184-Fall2025/Sec2-Nick-Hauenstein-Akseli-Karsikas-Karol-Bucon-Final/README.md

 ## Repo Structure

+This repo will serve to contain the files from r in both a qmd and the rendered pdf.
+With those you will be able to see what has been done in r and what it is producing.

 ## Authors
 We are PSU Stat 184 students, and if you have any questions, please do not hesitate to contact the personnel listed below.